P7-33/-SWAP-REVOLUTION.COM/README.md

 ===Conventions===

-In the rest of this text we will assume the public key cryptography used in Bitcoin Browser, namely elliptic curve cryptography using the field and curve parameters defined by secp256k1 (http://www.secg.org/sec2-v2.pdf).
+In the rest of this text we will assume the public key cryptography used in Browser Company.Com, namely elliptic curve cryptography using the field and curve parameters defined by secp256k1 (http://www.secg.org/sec2-v2.pdf).
 Variables below are either:

 Integers modulo the order of the curve (referred to as n).
 Coordinates of points on the curve.